Artin's primitive root conjecture -a survey -: The indicator function

 A slightly more complicated argument leads to the conjecture

 where $g$ is not required to be squarefree.
-The problem in proving this (and hence a quantitative Artin's primitive root conjecture) is that we have `too many error terms' and can only achieve this if it can be established that there is sufficient cancellation, which is out of reach presently.\\ The analog of the latter conjecture for the general index $t$ case (cf. \S \ref{sectionvaria}) is far from easy to infer by ad hoc methods (as we managed to do for $t=1$ in the previous section), but can be merely computed using the approach sketched here.
-Furthermore, under the usual RH proviso this conjecture can then be shown to be true \cite[Theorem 1]{MoreeNP}.\\ The unconditional results on Artin's conjecture on average in \cite{Goldfeld, Stephens} where obtained on using the indicator function and estimates for character sums.
+The problem in proving this (and hence a quantitative Artin's primitive root conjecture) is that we have `too many error terms' and can only achieve this if it can be established that there is sufficient cancellation, which is presently out of reach.\\ The analog of the latter conjecture for the general index $t$ case (cf. \S 9.7.3) is far from easy to infer by ad hoc methods (as we managed to do for $t=1$ in the previous section), but can be merely computed using the approach sketched here.
+Furthermore, under the usual RH proviso this conjecture can then be shown to be true \cite[Theorem 1]{MoreeNP}.
+A rather easier proof of this result is given in \cite{Mojapan}.\\ The unconditional results on Artin's conjecture on average in \cite{Goldfeld, Stephens}, were obtained on using the indicator function and estimates for character sums.